EL CAMINO COLLEGE ATHLETIC HALL OF FAME

 Membership in the Athletic Hall of Fame is a tribute to those athletes, coaches, and other distinguished individuals, who deserve recognition for their outstanding accomplishments in athletics and for their support of the El Camino Athletic program.

-26th Annual Athletic Hall of Fame (Invitation - PDF)
+The 27th Annual Hall of Fame Event - Date TBD

 Ayres Hotel, 14400 Hindry Avenue, Hawthorne, CA 90250